|

 What is a continuous function?

-A continuous function is a function whose values change without interruption, meaning there is no “jump” or discontinuity in its domain.
+A continuous function is a function whose values change without interruption, meaning there are no “jumps” or discontinuities in its domain.

 Why is it important to master differential and integral calculus?

-Mastering these concepts is essential to solve complex problems in mathematics, as well as to understand advanced topics in fields such as operations research and data analysis.
+Mastering these concepts is essential for solving complex mathematical problems, as well as for understanding advanced topics in fields such as operations research and data analysis.